Understanding Different Asset Types

 Gold

-Some investors believe gold is a robust, time-tested safe haven, acting as a portfolio hedge against market declines and protecting purchasing power from inflation.
-Unfortunately, gold’s status may be more symbolic than anything else.
+Some investors believe gold is a robust, time-tested safe haven that provides a hedge against market declines and protects purchasing power from inflation.
+Unfortunately, gold’s status may be more symbolic than actual.

 Definitive Guide to Retirement Income